MI-AFP/tutorials/tutorials/09_webapp.md

 If that is not enough you can ask the [community](https://www.yesodweb.com/page/community).

+Yesod is a "Mercedes" of Haskell web frameworks.
+It means a lot of comfort is prepared for you to enjoy, however it also means that people needing an agile small car for Italian crooked streets may experience troubles ;-).

 #### "Hello World"

-From the following example, you can see that Yesod uses a lot of *Template Haskell* which makes it a little bit hard to get at the beginning.
+From the following example, you can see that Yesod uses a lot of *Template Haskell* which makes it a little bit hard to get at the beginning, but it enchants you with a lot of pleasant magic.
+And yes, every magic has some costs ;-) (see the previous lecture).

 ```haskell
 {-# LANGUAGE OverloadedStrings     #-}